-If you’re encountering Xbox One error 0x87e00064 while installing a game on your Windows 10 computer, then this post is intended to help you.
+If you’re encountering Xbox One error 0x87e00064 while installing a game on your Windows 11 or Windows 10 computer, then this post is intended to help you.
 In this post, we will identify the possible causes, as well as provide the most appropriate solutions you can try to help you remediate this issue.

 When you encounter this issue. you’ll receive the following full error message;